stevenrobertson/sd-docs/report/flame_algorithm.md

 [^transform]: A transformation being an operator that can rotate, scale, translate, or provide shear to some vector space.

 These concepts are the building blocks of the flame algorithm.
-If the reader is already familiar with the concept of iterated function systems feel free to skip to Section [TODO LINK] and begin reading about the fractal flame algorithm.
+If the reader is already familiar with the concept of iterated function systems feel free to skip to Section \ref{fractalflamealg} and begin reading about the fractal flame algorithm.

 ###Definition
 An **Iterated Function System** is defined as a finite set of **affine contraction transformations** $F_{i}$ where i= 1, 2, ..., N that map a **metric space** onto itself.
 Mathematically this is [1]: